official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 opinion understood the true nature of the threat posed by the regime and the need to respond effectively.”

-79 Cabinet Conclusions, 7 March 2002.
+[^79]: Cabinet Conclusions, 7 March 2002.

 426

-The Report of the Iraq Inquiry231.
-Cabinet Ministers raised a number of points in the subsequent discussion,
+231. Cabinet Ministers raised a number of points in the subsequent discussion,
 including:

 *  “it was important to distinguish between the campaign against international